ketanjanai/Suduko/README.md

 # Suduko
-Its a automated sudoku solver using gui
+Its a automated sudoku solver